githubixx/ansible-role-wireguard/README.md

 Endpoint = controller01.p.domain.tld:51820
 ```

 This is part of the WireGuard config from my workstation.
 It has the VPN IP `10.8.0.2` and we've a `/24` subnet in which all my WireGuard hosts are located.
 Also you can see we've a peer here that has the endpoint `controller01.p.domain.tld:51820`.
-When `wireguard_allowed_ips` is not explicitly set the Ansible template will add an `AllowedIPS` entry with the IP of that host plus `/32`.
+When `wireguard_allowed_ips` is not explicitly set the Ansible template will add an `AllowedIPs` entry with the IP of that host plus `/32`.
 In WireGuard this basically specifies the routing.
 The config above says: On my workstation with the IP `10.8.0.2` I want send all traffic to `10.8.0.101/32` to the endpoint `controller01.p.domain.tld:51820`.
 Now let's assume we set `wireguard_allowed_ips: "0.0.0.0/0"`.
 Then the resulting config looks like this.

 ```
 [Interface]